BUNPC/Beam-Propagation-Method/README.md

 # Beam-Propagation-Method
 Our model based on the beam propagation method calculates the wavefront propagation in the scattering medium with the scattering mean free path and anisotropy factor characterized.

-After you run the demo provided, the
+After you run the demo provided, the input and output wavefront should look like this:

 ![Figure](InputWavefront.jpg)
 ![Figure](OutputWavefront.jpg)